 - 4 Keys to Preparing for Long-Term Poker Travel

-Why Top 5 in New England Poker Rooms?: Manchester has a very large and well-lit main room, unusual among freestanding poker rooms.
+Why Top 5 in New England Poker Rooms?: Filotimo has a very large and well-lit main room, unusual among freestanding poker rooms.
 There is plenty of space between tables, and the chairs are comfortable.
-The beautiful new tables in the main room also offer USB ports at each seat!
+The relatively recent renovation made Filotimo even more appealing.
 The staff is top-notch, with some of the best dealers, floors, and wait staff around.
 The room seems to equally value tournament and cash play.

-Drawbacks?: These Tuesday/Thursday tournaments are not for the faint of heart.
+Drawbacks?: The Tuesday/Thursday $60/$60/$60 tournaments are not for the faint of heart.
 With all of the rebuy/add-on potential, many players in early rounds are aggressive to the point of recklessness.
 They either want to get big or plop down their rebuy and add-on.
 If you struggle against that style, stay clear.
-Also, being a bit more isolated than some of the other New Hampshire coastal and southern rooms, the player base can feel a bit insular.
 Also, Manchester’s cash scene can be very dry some nights.

 Why Top 5 in New England Poker Rooms?: If you want the opportunity to play a variety of cash games, Foxwoods is far and away the best choice in New England.
 They are the largest poker room on the East Coast and draw both a faithful clientele and a lot of tourists and casual players.
 Chances are, if you don’t like the table you are playing, you can scan the room for a better situation.
 Foxwoods has been around for a couple of decades, so they know what they are doing.
 Despite large volumes, both the poker and wait staff work hard to keep everything rolling along.

-Drawbacks?: The main poker room shows its age.
-It is a bit dark and cramped in comparison to newer rooms, it also can get smoky in the area open to upstairs.
+Drawbacks?: Lack of better price points and variety scene in previous years.
 Dealers are generally skilled, but there are some that can be quite cranky and seeming to hate their jobs.

 Why Top 5 in New England Poker Rooms?: Chasers is the most active cash room in the crowded New Hampshire poker scene.
 On weeknights there are typically 10-12 cash tables, and on Fridays and Saturdays there are 15-18.
 Other New Hampshire rooms may have 1-2 cash games going on a weekday at most.
 So if you get a bad table elsewhere, you’re stuck.
 At Chasers you’ll have a variety of table options.